awonline-net/spring-microservices-oauth/README.md

 ## Single Sign On and Sign Out

 Redis is used as authentication session store.
-The use of Redis allows log out from all Clients (Single Sign Out) There is also a tag provided which shows how to mix Single Sign On with Sign Out from specific Client (this example doesn't require Redis)
+The use of Redis allows log out from all Clients (Single Sign Out).
+There is also a [tag](https://github.com/awonline-net/spring-microservices-oauth/releases/tag/sso_logout_single_client_app) provided which shows how to mix Single Sign On with Sign Out from specific Client (this example doesn't require Redis)

 ## Why HTTP sessions and JWT's?